shigetajima/case_study1_tractor/README.md

-# case_study1_tructor
+# case_study1_tractor
-Estimate the pricing of used tructors
+Estimate the pricing of used tractors

 ## Overview